shadowsocks/simple-obfs/README.md

 ## Intro

-Simple-obfs is a simple obfusacting tool, designed as plugin server of shadowsocks.
+Simple-obfs is a simple obfuscating tool, designed as plugin server of shadowsocks.

 Current version: 0.0.5 | [Changelog](Changes)